-1. We noted the Board failed to amend its anti-harassment policy during the fiscal year ended June 30, 2011 to include violence within a dating relationship within its definition of harassment, intimidation or bullying.
+1. We noted the Board amended its anti-harassment policy on July 18, 2011 to include violence within a dating relationship within its definition of harassment, intimidation or bullying.

 We were not engaged to and did not conduct an examination, the objective of which would be the expression of an opinion on compliance with the anti-harassment policy.
 Accordingly, we do not express such an opinion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.